 PENTECOST SUNDAY: JOHN 20: 19-23

-Today, we celebrate the Solemn Feast of Pentecost and it is celebrated as the birthday of the Church, the day when the Holy Spirit came to the apostles and breathed energy into their faith.
-It celebrates the day when the apostles were strengthened by the Holy Spirit and accepted the mission handed over to them by Jesus, to bring the message of God’s love and salvation to all nations.
+Today, we celebrate the Feast of Pentecost, it is celebrated as the birthday of the Church, the day when the Holy Spirit came to the apostles and breathed energy into their faith.
+It celebrates the day when the apostles were strengthened by the Holy Spirit and accepted the mission entrusted to them by Jesus, to bring the message of God’s love and salvation to all nations.
+The Holy Spirit works within us to help us recognize the hand of God in our lives and to help inspire us to see the blessings we receive.

-In the gospel, we heard that after Jesus’ death the disciples were so afraid of the Jews that the disciples closed themselves in the upper room with the doors locked, confused and fearful.
-Jesus appeared to them and said, “Receive the Holy Spirit.”
-The Spirit transformed them and gave them courage.
+In the gospel reading, we have seen that the disciples closed themselves in the upper room with the doors locked, confused, and fearful.
+The Holy Spirit descended and gave them courage.
 They became united and fearless, with a clear sense of their call from God.